How much sleep does a newborn need?

 Also, be prepared for your little one’s sleep patterns to change quite a bit from day to day in the beginning, and later after he reaches new milestones.

-Unfortunately, on the first days of newborn life, you can’t teach him sleeping habits with anything.
-The newborn will sleep whenever and wherever he wants, as his sleep patterns are unpredictable.
-If he is tired, you won’t be able to keep him awake, and vice versa if he is not tired, don’t try to put him down to sleep.
+You should start establishing a healthy sleeping routine right away.
+Of course, your newborn won’t learn it right away, but it will help.
+Newborns sleep whenever and wherever they want, as their sleeping patterns are still unpredictable.
+If a newborn is tired, you won’t be able to keep him awake, and vice versa, if he is not, don’t try to put him down to sleep.

 How to establish a healthy baby sleeping routine?